EarthScope/rover/docs/commands.md

 ### Status

-Show whether the daemon is running or not..
+Displays if the daemon is operating.

 See also `rover start`, `rover stop`.